renzol2/brain/docs/reduction-complexity.md

 ## General Outline of Reduction

-All polynomial-time reductions, including NP-hardness proofs, follow the same general outline.
+All polynomial-time reductions, including [[np-hardness-proofs|NP-hardness proofs]], follow the same general outline.
 To reduce problem `X` to problem `Y` in polynomial time, we need to do three things:

 1. Describe a polynomial-time algorithm to transform an **arbitrary** instance of `x` of `X` into a _special_ instance `y` of `Y`
 2. Prove that if `x` is a "good" instance of `X`, then `y` is a "good" instance of `Y`